UIDAI Official Specifications

 What is the Aadhaar card photo size?

-The standard Aadhaar card photo size is 2 inches x 2 inches (51mm x 51mm).
-It matches the familiar passport-style format, so one well-shot photo can often serve more than one document.
+The standard Aadhaar card photo size is 35×45mm.
+It matches the current passport-style format, so one well-shot photo can often serve more than one document.

 Can I use passport photo for Aadhaar card?